areejmalik/AreejsAdvancedGenomicsLog/README.md

    aa0237a..4326621  main -> main
 Branch 'main' set up to track remote branch 'main' from 'origin'.

-#8 - the naming convention for the files is as follows:
+#8 - The naming convention for the files is as follows:
 SOURCEPOPULATION_SYMBIOTICSTATE_GENOTYPE_TEMPERATURE.fastq
 There are 2 sources: Virginia and Rhode Island
 There are 2 symbiotic states: Brown and White

-#9 - next, you're going to start the process of adapter clipping and quality
+#9 - Next, you're going to start the process of adapter clipping and quality trimming all the renamed .fastq files in batches, by lane
-trimming all the renamed .fastq files in batches, by lane Ok!
+Ok!

 #10 - cp the script /cm/shared/courses/dbarshis/21AdvGenomics/scripts/Trimclipfilterstatsbatch_advbioinf.py into your scripts directory